Policy No. 1-99-R (June 18, 2018) minor clerical change 2/20/2020

 - Use of Arkansas Tech University resources in a manner inconsistent with the University's contractual obligations to suppliers of those resources or with any published University policy.

-- Effecting or receiving unauthorized electronic transfer of funds.
+- Effecting or receiving an unauthorized electronic transfer of funds.

 - Disseminating child pornography or other obscene material.